Phinnnty/AHK/README.md

 # AHK
-Repo for my AHK scripts
+Repo for my AHK scripts so I can track between work / personal computer.